 Michael Azerrad described their recordings in his book OUR BAND COULD BE YOUR LIFE: “…a valuable document of an amazing band that sounded like Syd Barrett fronting Cream.”

-July 2013 East Coast dates confirmed:
+July 2013 East Coast Shows:

 Thurs., July 25: TT the Bear’s, Cambridge, MA

 Sat., July 27: Flywheel, Northampton, MA

 Mission of Burma in Europe was quite fun, though the usual long drives and lack of sleep most nights must oft-times be ignored.
 Started off sunny in London, not extremely common!
 Best show we’ve ever had in Amsterdam.
 Beautiful harbor-side scene in Hamburg.
 First time in Scandanavia.
 Enjoyed the Botanical Gardens in Helsinki (where I completed most of the below frottage drawing which was started in Hamburg).
 Overall really great hosts everywhere.

 My two main “things to do” on this tour were:

 1. Read the really amazing book “The Origin of Consciousness in the Break Down of the Bicameral Mind”, by Julian Jaynes.
 It is the first take on human origins that made it clear to me how “we” got from proto-human to actual civilization.
 And how consciousness formed from there out of language.
 It almost explains too much, and I’m pretty sure it’s not for the squeamish.
 Stunning.